 Matilda might have gone but Stephen was not to be allowed much peace.
 The empress’s young son Henry aspired to the throne of England and made two expeditions to the country, in 1147 and 1149.
 On the second of these, Henry formed an alliance with his great-uncle, King David of Scotland.
 Together they attempted to invade the north of England but their plan was scuppered by the swift arrival of Stephen’s forces.

 Stephen had his own plans for the English crown in the shape of his son Eustace, who he hoped would succeed him.
 However, such a move offered little prospect of appeasing the supporters of Matilda and Henry or ending the civil strife.
 England’s magnates had long grown weary of the constant fighting and by the late 1140s were already negotiating with each other to find a means of resolving the dispute.
 One proposed solution was to allow Stephen to continue as king for his lifetime but to install Henry as his heir.

 After an interlude, when he was occupied in France, Henry reappeared in England in 1153.
 His troops met those of Stephen’s at Malmesbury.
 There, in foul weather, the king’s attack was aborted, while in the background the voices calling for a treaty were growing in strength.
 That August the foes met once more at Wallingford Castle, where Stephen’s men had been closing in on a former stronghold of Matilda’s.
 This time the two armies refused to fight and Stephen and Henry began to contemplate a deal.

 Words by Rob Attar.
-Historical advisor: Professor David Crouch, author of The Reign of King Stephen (Longman, 2000).
-This feature was first published in the February 2010 issue of BBC History Magazine.
+The historical advisor Professor David Crouch, author of The Reign of King Stephen (Longman, 2000).